-Yet that’s exactly what happened to the national internet network last week when a software update to Fortnite, the popular computer fighting game, landed.
+Yet that’s exactly what happened to the national internet network last week when the latest Fortnite update landed.

 The network company Chorus saw a 20 percent spike in traffic yet nothing untoward happened.
 There were no reported outages.
 If anyone noticed their fixed-line connection slowing, it wasn’t serious enough to be public news.

 Our internet network took the surge in its stride.
 That’s a measure of how far we have come.
 It’s robust, resilient, reliable: all the R-words.

 And if you don’t think this is a big deal, take a look across the Tasman where Optus efforts to stream the 2018 World Cup strained telecommunications infrastructure.